 Fans and Mentioners

 These types of influencers might not be your customers, but they interact with your product.
-For instance, lets say you have a technology company that produces very expensive products.
+For instance, let’s say you have a technology company that produces very expensive products.
 When something is released, there’s a long line to buy the item.
 However, because of the expense, not everybody can afford to buy it.
 A fan might be someone who can’t afford to buy the product, but they think it’s awesome and if they could afford it, they’d buy it.
-Luxury cars are another example of this sort of product, as is expensive jewelry.
+Luxury cars are an example of this sort of product, as is expensive jewelry.
 They might also not be able to buy something because of compatibility issues of some sort.
 Give someone like this a discount on your product, or let them try it out for free.
-So long as their audience would find the product relevant, they’ll probably give you a great recommendation.
+As long as their audience would find the product relevant, they’ll probably give you a great recommendation.

 Mentioners are similar, but less enthusiastic.
 For instance, they might mention your brand when comparing it to something else.
 Or, they might be testing out related products but not yours.
 Let’s look at one example in the automotive field.
 Maybe this influencer is an auto mechanic, so he fixes a wide variety of cars.
 Although he doesn’t drive your brand himself, he does fix them.
 Maybe at some point, he mentions that fixing your cars is easy with the right parts.
 You have a mentioner who might be willing to plug the car itself or tout the value of branded parts.

 Low/No Brand Affinity

 Generally, these are the types of influencers who discover your brand because you approached them.
 For this demographic, the sponsorships tend to be more transactional.
 However, that isn’t to say they’re useless for influencer marketing.
 After all, some influencers start at this stage and become major brand ambassadors or enthusiastic fans.
 Discovering something new is part of the fun of being an influencer, and you never know when you’re going to find the next greatest thing.
 Just be careful that you know what you’re dealing with, and that expectations are clearly mapped out.